cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 Next we need to generate the gRPC client and server interfaces from our `.proto` service definition.

-Tonic can be configured to generate code as part cargo's normal build process.
-This is very convenient because once we've set everything up, there is no extra step to keep the generated code and our `.proto` definitions in sync.

-Behind the scenes, Tonic uses Protobuf Rust to handle protocol buffer serialization and code generation.

 Edit `Cargo.toml` and add all the dependencies we'll need for this example:

 ```toml